devoriales/kubectl-cheatsheet/README.md

 | kubernetes.io/ssh-auth | Credentials for SSH authentication |
 | kubernetes.io/tls | Data for a TLS client or server |

+If you just type `kubectl create secret`, it will give some hints on how to create secrets.

 ### Create pull secret for private registry
 To create a pull secret for a private registry, you can use the following command: